 5PL – Fifth-Party Logistics Provider

-The approach taken by 5PLs is to expand and coordinate individual delivery chains in order to create delivery networks.
+The approach taken by 5PLs is to expand and coordinate individual supply chains in order to develop them into supply networks.
 5PLs often emerge from e-commerce business and offer their customers a strategic logistics approach, in which they also take on the conceptual development of the network.

 To assist them in this conceptual development, these service providers draw on the latest technologies in the field of simulation and forecasting tools, which not only serve to determine the flow of goods but also the utilization of existing capacities.
-All relevant points in the value-added chain can be recorded, from the simulation of costs and timetables through to slot allocations (time of arrival and/or delivery) and quality measurements.
+All relevant points in the value-added chain can be recorded, from the simulation of costs and vehicle schedules through to slot allocations (time of arrival and/or delivery), and quality measurements.

 While the general assumption is that Logistics Management is predominantly employed among first-part to third-party logistics providers, the Supply Chain Management approach is integrated into conceptual developments from 4PL onwards.
 The value-added chain is viewed holistically with the aim of reducing costs associated with the flow of goods, money, and information – preferably through the generation of synergy effects – and expediting processing.